-To prove this you may need to provide evidence about the situation in your country of origin – in general, or for a particular group of people in your country – in addition to the information you give in your asylum interview and any documents or evidence that are directly about you.
+You will need to provide this information to the Home Office in support of your application in addition to the information you give in your substantive interview and any other documents that are directly about you.

-It is common for information relevant to your case to be found in ‘interest-group’ media sources, such as an LGBT online newspaper like Pink News, or a Zimbabwean opposition newspaper.
-These sources are often not considered as independent and reliable by the courts.
-You should try and find the same information in more mainstream media, for example newspapers with good world/foreign reporting such as The Guardian, Independent, or New York Times (or even better in a human rights report).
+Even if you use these less objective sources to first find the information, you should try and find the same information in more mainstream media, for example newspapers with good world/foreign reporting such as The Guardian, Independent, or New York Times, or in a human rights report.

 Key sources of information